Azure-Samples/app-service-msi-keyvault-dotnet/README.md

   - aspnet
   - azure-app-service
   - azure-key-vault
-description: "This sample shows how to use Azure KeyVault from App Service with Managed Service Identity (MSI)."
+description: "This sample shows how to use Azure KeyVault from App Service with Azure Managed Identity."
 urlFragment: keyvault-msi-appservice-sample
 ---

-# Use Key Vault from App Service with Managed Identity
+# Use Key Vault from App Service with Azure Managed Identity

 ## Background
 For Service-to-Azure-Service authentication, the approach so far involved creating an Azure AD application and associated credential, and using that credential to get a token.
 The sample [here] shows how this approach is used to authenticate to Azure Key Vault from a Web App.
 While this approach works well, there are two shortcomings:
 1. The Azure AD application credentials are typically hard coded in source code.
 Developers tend to push the code to source repositories as-is, which leads to credentials in source.
 2. The Azure AD application credentials expire, need to be renewed, otherwise it will lead to application downtime.

-With [Managed Identity], both problems are solved.
+With [Azure Managed Identity], both problems are solved.
 This sample shows how a Web App can authenticate to Azure Key Vault without the need to explicitly create an Azure AD application or manage its credentials.

 >Here's another [sample] that shows how to programmatically deploy an ARM template from a .NET Console application running on an Azure VM with a Managed Identity.